ImperialCollegeLondon/RCS_UserSupport_public/RCS_admchorz/about_HPC_clinics.md

 these are called [RCS Clinics](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/attend-a-clinic/)

-an can be booked by [Using this calendar](https://outlook.office365.com/owa/calendar/ResearchComputingService1@ImperialLondon.onmicrosoft.com/bookings/) and attended on the date of the appointment by using [MS Teams](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/office-365/apps/microsoft-teams/).
+They can be booked by [Using this calendar link](https://outlook.office365.com/owa/calendar/ResearchComputingService1@ImperialLondon.onmicrosoft.com/bookings/)
+and attended by using [MS Teams](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/office-365/apps/microsoft-teams/)  on the date of the appointment.

+You should receive on Mondays or on Tuesday mornings a _clinics reminder notification_ if you are already part of our users-list.

-> NOTE :
+> NOTEs :
-- calendars booking may be open on **Mondays** or **Tuesday morning(s) ONLY**.
+  - calendar bookings may become "open" on **Mondays** or **Tuesday morning(s) ONLY**.
   - kindly do NOT report issues with the booking system on other days.

-You should receive a message notification if you are already part of our users-list, mostly on Tuesday morning or the day before the clinics.

-If you have issues with calendars, booking or links please look at booking a meeting with [the RCS Teams](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/meet-the-team/) - directly by picking a member of your choice [directly](https://www.imperial.ac.uk/collegedirectory/)
+  - If you have issues with calendar bookings or links please look at booking a meeting with [a member of the RCS Team](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/meet-the-team/) - directly by using a ["direct selection" criterion](https://www.imperial.ac.uk/collegedirectory/).

-Before both, booking and actual appointment,
-and whenever booking the calendar event
+Before
+- booking an appointment
+- attending an actual appointment

 Please make sure to :

-- clearly state the reasons of your booking when scheduling an appointment
+- clearly provide the **reasons** of your booking
-- provide context add as many details as possible for the analysts to assist
+- provide some **context** ,  adding as many details and info as possible, for the analyst to assist you at best
-- specify the person you would like to talk to - with reference to your specific issue.
+- specify the person you would like to talk to - with reference to your specific issue. (if no selection was possible before..)

-(bookings may be reassigned internally if need be for various reasons)
+We may need to reassign internally your booking, for reasons of availability, role, suitability etc..

 Please do not hesitate to write us back should you have any more doubts or queries; we will be happy to assist you further.

-you can contact us using the [IC main Website - RCS HELP PAGE](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/help/) and picking the **correct issue/request sub-category** please.
+You can contact us using the [IC main Website - RCS HELP PAGE](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/help/) and by picking the **correct issue / request sub-category** please.

-We warmly thank you for your time, help and understanding.
+We warmly thank you for your time, patience, help and understanding.

+Best Regards
 _The RCS-Support Team_